KjellKod/g3sinks/README.md

 sink to allow logging through Windows TraceLogging
 For build instructions please see [tracelogging/README](tracelogging/README.md)

+## Sink Method calls

+Sink methods must be called through the `call()` method of the sink handle returned by `LogWorker->addsink()` to ensure thread-safety.
+For sink methods taking a C string argument, it is required that the lifetime of that string exceeds the time needed by the worker thread to copy the data.
+This can be achieved by using static strings, or calling `.get()` on the returned `std::future`, or when available, calling the alternative `NoJn` suffixed version of the method, where No Join of the thread is required.

 # Snippets
 [Code snippet examples and a short description](snippets/README.markdown).
 These are not installed but can be used as helpful examples on how to create your custom sinks